District Support Assistant Studio Manager

 - Proven ability to deliver training, using fundamentals of adult-learning and presentation skills that effectively result in business results and skill improvement.

-- Ability to work a varied schedule including: days, nights, holidays and weekends, to meet business cycle and needs.
+- Ability to work a varied schedule that may include: days, evenings, holidays, and weekends, to meet business cycle and needs.

 - Ability to work without direct supervision